idaholab/MontePy/doc/source/developing.rst

 So a cell borrows a surface because a cell card in MCNP references surface numbers, and not vice versa.
+The exception to this is the case of cards that modify another object.
+For example the ``MT`` card modifies its parent ``M`` card.
+In general the parent object should own its children modifiers.
+This is an area of new development, and this may change.

 So how do we get a surface to know about the cells it uses?
 With generators!
-First, one effectively bi-directional pointer is allowed, pointing to the parent problem.
+First, one effectively bi-directional pointer is allowed;
+cards are allowed to point to the parent problem.
 This is provided through ``self._problem``, and is established by: :func:`mcnpy.mcnp_card.MCNP_Card.link_to_problem`.
 With this the surface can find its cells by::